STORM: A Spatio-Temporal Factor Model Based on Dual Vector Quantized Variational Autoencoders for Financial Trading

 As mentioned above we employ different patching methods to ensure that both time-series and cross-sectional features of the data were accurately captured.
 However, these methods result in two parallel processes that do not align at the feature level.
 To address the limitation, we employ a \textit{cross-attention mechanism} to enhance the interaction and fusion of features at a fine-grained level, improving the model's dynamic understanding of the input data.
 Additionally, \textit{contrastive learning} is used at the semantic level to enhance feature representation by emphasizing semantic similarities and differences.

-\textit{Cross-Attention Mechanism.} In order to fuse the features in the TS and CS modules at a fine-grained level, we leverage a multi-scale encoder to combine information between two patches and produce stronger fusion features for factor generations, motivated by CrossViT \cite{chen2021crossvit}.
-The architecture incorporates cross-attention layers, balancing both accuracy and computational efficiency, ensuring that factors derived from the combined features are more representative of market dynamics.
+\textit{Cross-Attention Mechanism.} In order to fuse the features in the TS and CS modules at a fine-grained level, we leverage a multi-scale encoder to combine information between two temporal and spatial patterns and produce stronger fusion features for factor generations, motivated by CrossViT \cite{chen2021crossvit}.
+The architecture incorporates cross-attention layers that explicitly learn correlations between two patterns, enabling the encoder to emphasize mutually informative regions while filtering out noise.
+This design balances accuracy and computational efficiency, ensuring the fused features yield richer and more discriminative signals for factor generation and that the resulting factors are more representative of market dynamics.

 \textit{Contrastive Learning.} To further enhance semantic consistency between TS and CS features, we integrate contrastive learning, drawing inspiration from its success in aligning multimodal representations \cite{li2023blip,radford2021learning}.
-Within the factor module, a contrastive loss encourages similar features to cluster closely while pushing apart dissimilar ones in the embedding space.
+A contrastive loss is introduced within the factor module to encourage features from TS and CS modules that represent similar market conditions to cluster closely in the embedding space, while pushing apart features corresponding to different conditions.
+This dual-stream alignment improves the coherence of the factor space and enhances the model’s ability to generalize across diverse market scenarios.